 Gerald greeted me with a nod.
 Years of monster hunting had dug channels for crow’s feet around his eyes.
 His hands had scars that crisscrossed his knuckles, and his left hand didn’t have the last digit on his index finger.

 Dabrowski lifted a soup-bowl sized mug and slurped down about a third of the java.
-“Have a seat, my good boy.
+“Have a seat.
 There’s so much I have to tell you.”

 Dabrowski grew up in Portage Park in Chicago.
 It’s a Polish neighborhood on the northwest side.
 His parents migrated to the US after World War II and just before the Communists closed the country’s borders.

 “My world changed when I was 16,” Gerald said.
 “A buddy, Tim Blaziewski, and me were out in Mt.
 Olive Cemetery drinking some beers one night.
 As we left, this big hairy thing tackled Tim and took a chunk out of his shoulder.”

 The beast was never seen again.
 But things started to happen to Tim.
 He grew 4 inches and put on 30-to-40 pounds of muscle.
 His wound also healed within a week and without a scar.